formkit/docs-content/plugins/multi-step.md

 ## Customizing step actions

 Each `step` in a `multi-step` input has default buttons rendered for moving between steps.
-By default the first `step` in a `multi-step` will only have a `stepNext` action button rendered, and the last `step` will only have a `stepPrev` action button.
+By default the first `step` in a `multi-step` will only have a `stepNext` action button rendered, and the last `step` will only have a `stepPrevious` action button.
 This allows a multi-step to act as a self-contained group within the context of a larger form.

 If you want to add a custom action such as a form submit to a `multi-step` — useful if you're using the `multi-step` as your whole form — you can do so by overriding the `stepNext` slot on the desired step.
 In this case we'll add a `submit` input to the last step in our `multi-step` input to submit the form.